Leuchtfeuer/auth0-for-typo3/README.md

 User metadata is also stored as plain JSON in the TYPO3 fe_user field `auth0_metadata`.

-If you want to enrich the users metadata or remove some information, you can do it this way:
+If you want to enrich the user metadata or remove some information, you can do it this way:
 ```
 # Get the user Id